mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

   .Take(20)
   .ToListAsync();

-// Last page
+// Last page (we simply use KeysetPaginationDirection.Backward) var lastPageUsers = await dbContext.Users
-// Notice how we simply flip the sorting order of all properties. var lastPageUsers = await dbContext.Users .KeysetPaginateQuery(b => b.Descending(entity => entity.Id).Ascending(entity => entity.Score))
+  .KeysetPaginateQuery(b => b.Ascending(entity => entity.Id).Descending(entity => entity.Score), KeysetPaginationDirection.Backward)
   .Take(20)
   .ToListAsync();
-// Don't forget to reverse to get the proper order of the users in the last page! lastPageUsers = lastPageUsers.Reverse().ToList();
+// We used Backward, so don't forget to reverse the list to get the proper order of the users in the last page! lastPageUsers.Reverse();
 ```